Frequently Asked Questions

 Does this work on Embedded editions of Windows?

 Yes.
-These websites do work for embedded versions of Windows starting from Windows XP Embedded all the way until Windows Embedded POSReady 2009 versions, including Windows Fundamentals For Legacy PCs and the Windows XP Mode in Windows 7.
+These websites are fully compatible with embedded versions of Windows starting from Windows XP Embedded up to Windows Embedded POSReady 2009, including Windows Fundamentals for Legacy PCs and Windows XP Mode on Windows 7.

 Do we support Compact Editions of Windows?